junxit/us-congress-bills-113/metadata.md

 - 2013-04-15 — Introduced in House
 - 2013-04-15 — Introduced in House
 - 2013-04-15 — Referred to the House Committee on Natural Resources.
+- 2013-04-22 — Referred to the Subcommittee on Public Lands and Environmental Regulation.
+- 2013-04-26 — Subcommittee Hearings Held.
+- 2013-05-15 — Committee Consideration and Mark-up Session Held.
+- 2013-05-15 — Ordered to be Reported by Unanimous Consent.
+- 2013-05-15 — Subcommittee on Public Lands and Environmental Regulation Discharged.
+- 2013-07-08 — Placed on the House Calendar, Calendar No. 38.
+- 2013-07-08 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-141.
+- 2013-07-08 — Reported by the Committee on Natural Resources.
+H. Rept.
+113-141.